 Navigation Home - AA-Fishing Lakes Fish

-Guide To The Best Bass Fishing Lakes In Indiana
+Bass Fishing In Indiana For 2024

 Pick A LakePick A SpeciesPick A State

-Fish for spotted, smallmouth and largemouth bass.
+Guide to fishing for spotted, smallmouth and largemouth bass.

 Indiana is a haven for bass fishing, offering ample opportunities for anglers to pursue largemouth bass, smallmouth bass, and spotted bass.
 These three species of bass provide exciting angling experiences and are highly sought after by fishing enthusiasts throughout the state.

 Spotted bass, while less common than largemouth and smallmouth bass in Indiana, can still be found in select waters across the state.
 They are often found in rivers and reservoirs with rocky or gravel bottoms.
 Spotted bass share many similarities with their largemouth and smallmouth counterparts, both in terms of appearance and fishing techniques.
 Anglers can target spotted bass using similar tactics as they would for largemouth and smallmouth bass.
+The state record spotted bass is over 5 pounds.

 Indiana's bass fishing season typically begins in the spring, as the water temperatures rise and the bass become more active.
 Spring and early summer are excellent times to target bass as they are in their pre-spawn and spawning phases, making them more aggressive and easier to catch.
 However, bass fishing can be productive throughout the year, with fall being another prime season as bass feed heavily to prepare for winter.